 External pressures including wildfires, major weather events, and increasing DER penetration are driving utility modernization investments.
-Across fifty major IOUs, nearly a third of investment was concentrated in Florida, Louisiana, and Georgia where severe weather is most costly and almost another third was concentrated in California where wildfire threats and DER penetration are growing.cii Increasing DER penetration in the northeast is driving utility investment in advanced AMI and DER integration solutions.ciii Transmission constraints and load growth are motivating utilities and RTO/ISOs to pursue fast and affordable capacity enhancing solutions like DLR.
+Across fifty major IOUs, nearly a third of investment was concentrated in Florida, Louisiana, and Georgia where severe weather is most costly and almost another third was concentrated in California where wildfire threats and DER penetration are growing.^{cii} Increasing DER penetration in the northeast is driving utility investment in advanced AMI and DER integration solutions.^{ciii} Transmission constraints and load growth are motivating utilities and RTO/ISOs to pursue fast and affordable capacity enhancing solutions like DLR.

 Federal support is helping industry deploy advanced grid solutions to address these pressures.
 For example, DOE's Grid Deployment Office's GRIP program selected Dominion Energy Virginia for a \$33.7M grant to alleviate transmission system congestion using DLR technology.
 Thirteen wildfire resilience projects across the U.S. were selected for \$662.5M in grant funding.
 GRIP funding will also be directed towards FLISR and topology management upgrades to protect from hurricane threats at Surry Yadkin EMC (a cooperative in rural North Carolina) as well as a DERMS platform to manage increased electrification at CPS Energy (a municipal utility in San Antonio, Texas), among others.
 The DOE's Loan Programs Office is actively engaged with developers and utilities regarding transmission reconductoring and HVDC projects along with VPPs and other advanced grid solutions.
-For example, LPO has conditionally committed to a \$38 loan guarantee for VPP deployments in Puerto Rico to support local grid modernization and resilience priorities.
+For example, LPO has conditionally committed to a \$3B loan guarantee for VPP deployments in Puerto Rico to support local grid modernization and resilience priorities.

 Advanced grid technology deployments are already driving positive impacts to improve system reliability and capacity in the face of these challenges.
 For example, Arizona Public Service (APS) implemented ADMS in response to wildfire risks and increased DER penetration.
-Since implementation, ADMS has enabled APS to effectively integrate more rooftop solar and better manage the grid to prevent and endure wildfires.
-In March 2024, Heimdall Power completed the largest DLR deployment to date with 52 sensors installed for Great River Energy (a cooperative in Minnesota and Wisconsin).
-The initial deployments resulted in an average 42.8% transmission capacity increase, relieving transmission constraints.
+Since implementation, ADMS has enabled APS to effectively integrate more rooftop solar and better manage the grid to prevent and endure wildfires.^{civ} In March 2024, Great River Energy (a cooperative in Minnesota and Wisconsin) and Heimdall Power announced the largest DLR deployment to date with 52 sensors to be installed.
+The initial deployment showed a potential for an average 42.8% transmission capacity increase, which could help relieve transmission congestion.^{cv}